Scranton Burn Injury Attorneys

 Severe burn injuries are not just painful, they are also debilitating.
 Continuing day-to-day activities or going to work can be impossible while you are healing from a burn.
 Scar tissue can also cause a lifetime of complications, depending on how widespread it is and what body parts were burned.
 The answer to such serious situations and injuries should be to take legal action against the party that caused it.

-If you suffered a severe burn in Scranton due to someone else’s negligence, then reach out to Fellerman & Ciarimboli at (800) 513-8941 today.
-Our burn injury lawyers can use their 40+ years of collective legal experience to elevate your case and prepare it for the scrutiny of the harshest opposition.
+If you suffered a severe burn in Scranton due to someone else’s negligence, then reach out to Fellerman & Ciarimboli at (877) 989-4878 today.
+Our Scranton burn injury lawyers can use their 40+ years of collective legal experience to elevate your case and prepare it for the scrutiny of the harshest opposition.
 When defense attorneys and insurance companies push to get your case or damages dismissed, we push back!

 Contact our law firm now if you need info about filing a burn injury claim.